maxzav17/Zavell_Lab_Notebook/_posts/2018-2-2-February-Goals.md

 tags: [Undergraduate Goals, HIMB]
 ---

-# Goals for December of 2017
+# Goals for February of 2018

 * Complete overlaid graphs for HOBO loggers
 * Complete overlaid graphs for Tidbit loggers